coldfix/website/2017/02/03/lua-for-great-good.rst

 public: yes
 tags: [lua, wat, quirks]
 summary: |
-  Why lua is the greatest language in the world: variadic functions and argument packing
+  Why lua is the greatest language in the world.

 Using a lua for great power and good
 ====================================